Resurrection of the Creator

 The final prop consisted of the shoulders and neck of Goon v and the original Shawcraft skirt of Dalek Five to make the combination of Dalek v-5.
 The dome used on this prop was from a Goon and had been used on Dalek Six-ex at Tussauds.
 The pivot hole remained unmodified on this dome.

 All the Daleks were painted to match the battleship grey of Dalek One-7 (except for the upper collar and mesh which remained dark), and their newly-refurbished eyestalks had a diminished number of disc along the length.
+These were arranged in order of size.
 At this stage the lights of Dalek v-5 were red and orange and the lights of Dalek Six-ex were red.